aaron1729/human-jukebox/README.md

 ## Running an instance of Human Jukebox

 You will need to create an app at the [Spotify developer dashboard](https://developer.spotify.com/dashboard/).
-Record your "Client ID" and "Client Secret", and whitelist any Spotify accounts that you would like to be able to access your app in development mode.
+Record both your Client ID and your Client Secret, and whitelist any Spotify accounts that you would like to be able to access your app in development mode.

 You will also need to create a PostgreSQL database.
 Record its URI.
 The database structure will vary as more features are added, but it can be readily inferred from the database queries embedded in the codebase.